goliksim/Parsing-bot-MFK/README.md

 # mfk_bot
-Bot for checking opportunity to join nfk courses that u needed
+Bot for checking opportunity to join mfk courses that u needed